dwhall/pytun/README.md

 `pytun` is a Python module to manage tun/tap IP tunnel in the same way you would manipulate a file handler.

-For now, it is only compatible with Linux, probably Unix, maybe MacOsX, and in the future Windows.
+For now, it is only compatible with Linux and maybe some other POSIX systems.

-`pytun` is under the MIT license.
+`pytun` is released under the MIT license.

 ## How to use

-First of all, clone this repos or use `easy_install` or `pip`.
+First of all, clone this repo or use `easy_install` or `pip`.

     pip install pytun
     easy_install pytun

-Quite easy.
-Use the `open()` function.
+Quite easy, create and instance of a Tunnel

     import pytun

-    tun = pytun.open()  # Open a TUN mode tunnel
+    tun = pytun.Tunnel()  # Open a TUN mode tunnel

 For a TAP tunnel, add the `"tap"` argument.

+    tun = pytun.Tunnel("tap")

+or

-    tun = pytun.open("tap")
+    tun = pytun.Tunnel(mode="tap")

-`tun` is the handler for the newly created tunnel and is manipulated like a file.
+`tun` is the handle of the newly created tunnel and is manipulated like a file.

 To read/write, use the standard methods `recv([size = 1500])` and `send(buf)`